 Practice Role Play, “The Ask”: Grab a co-worker or your manager and practice role playing what it is you want to ask your customer to do next, after pitching your candidate.
 Be sure to get get honest and candidate feedback on your delivery of the message including the tonality of your voice and how confident you sound.
 I suggest you create a quantitative scale of 1 through 5.
 Five is VERY CONFIDENT and PASSIONATE and 1 is weak, no confidence, passive.
 Practice all of the scenarios until you consistently score 4’s and 5’s and you start seeing your conversion rates improve.

 As you can see, properly pitching a candidate and executing the candidate skill marketing call requires salespeople to think through their idea and pitch in its entirety.
 And doing it the right way requires the salesperson to actually speak with the candidate and ideally a few client references in order to provide relevant context.
 Lastly, executing the call requires practice and lots of it.
-You can learn more about our methodology and training approach here but what has your approach been to skill marketing candidates?
-How do you go about practicing this type of sales call and what have your results been?
-You are tracking pitch effectiveness aren't you?

 About Dan Fisher